magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

       (site)))
 ```

-> NOTE 10: Note as we now `:require` the namespace by using the `:as`
+> NOTE 12: We now require the namespace by using the `:as` option
-> option instead of the `:refer` option because we want to use the
+> instead of the `:refer` option because we want to use the same name
-> same name for the server-side-only validator and its remotization.
+> for the server-side validator and its remotization.

 ## Third step - Call the remotized validator

-The last step consists in calling from the client-side code (i.e. CLJS)
+The last step consists in calling the newly remotized function from
-the newly-remotized function.
+the client-side code (i.e. CLJS).

 Open the `login.cljs` file from `src/cljs/modern-cljs/` directory and
 update its content as follows: